 Terrorism.
 In Oslo, one of the safest cities in the world, one of the most peaceful.
 A month ago, the worst tragedy since World War II hit Norway.
 A mad man, a terrorist, set off a bomb near the Prime Minister’s office, killing 8.
 He then travelled to the island of Utøya and murdered 69 more.
 This afternoon, the victims were honoured in a national memorial ceremony.
 Each name was read out loud, their faces on a big screen before us.
 77 names, mostly kids.
-Here are my notes from that weekend of terror.
+Here are my notes from those summer days of terror.

 Friday 22 July 2011, 3.25 pm

 We’re only 5 at work today.
 Normally, we’re 30.
 It’s the middle of the holidays.
 I like working in July and I adore Oslo in summer.
 It’s vibrant, gregarious and enticingly uninhibited.
 Long, white nights.
 Feels like the day never ends.
 I get so much done.

 A loud bang.
 Like a sharp burst of thunder very near.
 The building shivers a bit.
 Nina next door pops in.
 “Did you feel that?
 Odd, what?”

 Through the window, we spot yellowish smoke rising from the government quarter, four blocks away.
 Nina thinks it’s a bomb.
 I don’t.
 Too far-fetched.
 But what?
 Rock blasting?
 I left civil service four years ago.
 Hope all my former colleagues are unharmed.
 Most are on holiday, I expect.

 We return to our work, occasionally checking online newspapers.
 “Explosion in the government quarter.
 More to follow.”

 Nina’s twin sister stops by.
 Tina.
 She has just walked past shattered windows and people covered in blood.
 It smells of gunpowder out there, sulphur, like fireworks.
 ‘The police told everyone to get away from the area,’ Tina says.
 ‘There might be another bomb.’